amuname/globalMethodPublisherBus/README.md

 # Global object property 'globalMethodPublisherBus'

-simle bus to register and unregister listeners over native methods that dont have on/off or 'listerer' functionality
+simple bus to register and unregister listeners over native methods that dont have on/off or 'listerer' functionality

 ## Zero mutations on methods